RuedigerHelsch/ThreadPool/README.md

 ----------

-If a task running under the thread pool throws an exception, the remaining tasks that have not yet started are flushed and the tasks return.
+If a task running under the thread pool throws an exception, the remaining tasks that have not yet started are flushed and the threads return.
 The thread pool ends up unusable but destroyable.
 On the next wait(), or at the time the thread pool is destructed, the exception is re-raised in the thread calling wait() or destroying the thread pool.